huangjiancong1/openpose/doc/installation.md

     4. In addition, OpenCV 3 does not incorporate the `opencv_contrib` module by default.
 Assuming you have OpenCV 3 compiled with the contrib module and you want to use it, append `opencv_contrib` at the end of the line `LIBRARIES += opencv_core opencv_highgui opencv_imgproc` in the `Makefile` file.
     5. Atlas can be installed with `sudo apt-get install libatlas-base-dev`.
 Instead of Atlas, you can use OpenBLAS or Intel MKL by modifying the line `BLAS := atlas` in the same way as previosuly mentioned for the OpenCV version selection.

+It is simpler and it offers many more customization settings.
+See [doc/installation_cmake.md](installation_cmake.md).
+Note that it is a beta version, if it fails, please post in GitHub and use [Installation - Script Compilation](#installation---script-compilation) meanwhile.

 ### Installation - Script Compilation
 Build Caffe & the OpenPose library + download the required Caffe models for Ubuntu 14.04 or 16.04 (auto-detected for the script) and CUDA 8: